 The cash back you earn is automatically credited to your statement.

-I wouldn’t recommend using this credit card for purchases outside the US, as the card does have 2.7% foreign transaction fees, which will eat up all of your rewards, and then some.
+I wouldn’t recommend using the Blue Business Cash for purchases outside of the US, as the card does carry foreign transaction fees of 2.7%.
+This applies on transactions that are converted to US dollars, and will eat up all of your rewards, and then some (Rates & Fees).

 Is The Blue Business Cash Worth It?

-If you’re someone who is looking for a no annual fee, straightforward business credit card that earns cash back, then this card is pretty tough to beat, at least for the first $50,000 spent.
+If you have a small business and are looking for a no annual fee, straightforward business credit card that earns cash back, then the Blue Business Cash is pretty tough to beat, at least for the first $50,000 spent.